 OLD SPANISH CHURCH ENTRANCE FEE

-OLD CHURCH RUINS CAMIGUIN – WHAT TO EXPECT
+WHAT IS THE OLD CHURCH RUINS CAMIGUIN HISTORY?

 The Guiob Church was built sometime in the 16th century during the Spanish era before it met its demise during the eruption.
 Hence the name Old Spanish Church Ruins.